-Norka, Russia was founded on August 15, 1767 by colonists who predominantly originated from the area now comprised of the current State and cultural region of Hessen, Germany.
-These colonists were drawn to Russia by the Manifesto of Catherine II who wished to develop lands on the eastern frontier of the Russian empire.
+Norka, Russia, was founded on August 15, 1767, by colonists who predominantly originated from the area now comprised of the current state and cultural region of Hessen, Germany.
+These colonists were drawn to Russia by the Manifesto of Catherine II, who wished to develop lands on the southeastern frontier of the Russian empire.
 The colony of Norka was located on the unsettled Steppe, not far from the west bank of the Volga River, about 40 miles (65 kilometers) southwest of the frontier town of Saratov.
-Norka grew from a fledgling settlement to become one of the largest and most prosperous German colonies in the Volga region.
+Norka grew from a fledgling settlement to one of the Volga region's largest and most prosperous German colonies.

-These pioneers shared a rich life based in German culture and traditions that were influenced by their Russian neighbors and the environment.
+These pioneers shared a rich life based on German culture and traditions influenced by their Russian neighbors and the environment.